Trichomonas Treatment

 Transmission occurs primarily through genital-to-genital sexual contact.
 Unlike many other STIs, trichomoniasis can also persist asymptomatically in the lower genitourinary tract for months or years.
 This underscores the importance of testing rather than relying on symptoms alone.

-your board-certified provider, provides thorough evaluation and evidence-based treatment per the CDC 2021 STI Treatment Guidelines in a non-judgmental, clinically rigorous manner.
+your board-certified provider, provides thorough evaluation and evidence-based treatment per the current CDC STI Treatment Guidelines (2021, re-affirmed 2024) in a non-judgmental, clinically rigorous manner.

 Symptoms by Sex